<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4084914&amp;fmt=gif">

 Replanting trees and vegetation

-The project has already planted around 1.3 million indigenous trees over the past four years, of which 75% have grown successfully, across the 25km2 project site.
+Around 4.5 million indigenous trees will be planted over the next six years.
 In addition, owners of natural forests used by chimpanzees have been supported by contributing to the costs of their children's education on the condition that local forests are conserved.

 Community development

-While nature-based solutions are implemented in the field, a series of training is provided free of charge to the local people and farmers about conservation farming, new income sources, building, the use of more fuel-efficient stoves, HIV/AIDS, water quality, the benefits of trees, erosion control, and leadership skills.
+While nature-based solutions are implemented in the field, training is provided to the local people and farmers about conservation farming, new income sources, building, the use of more fuel-efficient stoves, water quality, the benefits of trees, erosion control, and leadership skills.

 1